- The Desert Rose uses Model Predictive Control to achieve maximum energy efficiency of the household loads and renewable resources.

 KNX + Internet of Things

 The Desert Rose makes use of KNX as its primary building automation protocol.
 KNX was chosen due to its open source nature and compatibility between devices from multiple manufacturers.
-Another advantage of a KNX building management system is that it can be reprogrammed if need be to adapt to the occupant.
-This removes the need for complex rewiring of the house which would be required in a normal electrical installation.
+Another advantage of a KNX building management system is that it can be integrated with IoT technologies developed by UOW, such as RGB lighting controls.

-In conjunction with KNX, the Desert Rose uses innovative, low cost IoT (internet of things) technologies which will all be interfaced with the Node Red IoT platform and Google Home.
+In conjunction with KNX, the Desert Rose uses innovative, low cost IoT (Internet of Things) technologies which will all be interfaced with the Node Red IoT platform and Amazon Echo.
 Using Node Red allows the seamless integration of IoT and KNX, allowing Team UOW students to develop multiple graphical user interfaces that ensure ease of operability for both the technologically savvy and also those living with age related illnesses.
 These interfaces can be operated by your phone, tablet or any device you program from anywhere in the world.

 All lights in the Desert Rose are LED lights which consume less energy and give off less heat than common halogen light globes.
 LED lights also have a longer lifespan and are more flexible in terms of colour and brightness control.

 LED strips are installed on cornices throughout the bedrooms and lounge room and are adjustable to provide ambient lighting.
-This lighting can also be used to reduce agitation experienced by people living with dementia during sunset.
+This lighting can also be used to reduce agitation experienced by people living with dementia throughout the day.